UK: 0345 475 1815 USA (toll free): 877 209 5620 International: 00 44 345 475 1815

 Tour Introduction

 The Plantagenet dynasty dominated what we now call France from its origins in Anjou in the twelfth century to its demise in the fifteenth and left its mark on English history after Henry II’s accession to the throne in 1154.
 Through a series of visits to castles, abbeys, cathedrals, palaces, museums, and even complete medieval towns, this superb tour provides a highly enjoyable journey through the places where France’s history was made.
 From the origins of the Anjou dynasty in Angers we will explore some of the most evocative medieval sites in Europe including the castles of Saumur, Chinon, Langeais and Loches.
-The religious life of the times will be illuminated at the fantastic abbeys of Épau and Fontevruad, the latter the burial place of Eleanor of Aquitaine, her husband Henry II and their son Richard I, better known in English history as the ‘Lionheart’.
+The religious life of the times will be illuminated at the fantastic abbeys of Épau and Fontevraud, the latter the burial place of Eleanor of Aquitaine, her husband Henry II and their son Richard I, better known in English history as the ‘Lionheart’.

 The turbulent political history of the times is also a theme of this tour and a full day is spent exploring the Vexin region, scene of bitter territorial fighting between the Angevin kings of England and the Capetian dynasty of France.
 The monolithic castles of Gaillard and Gisors are stern testimony to this period.
 Our tour finishes in Paris where we explore the heritage of the Capetians, the rival dynasty to the Plantagenets.